 6.10 Unchecked Array Copying [XYW]

-Fortran provides array assignment, so this vulnerability applies.
+The vulnerability as specified in ISO/IEC TR 24772-1 clause 6.10 is applicable to Fortran since Fortran provides array assignment.

-An array assignment with shape disagreement is prohibited, but the standard does not require the processor to check for this.
+An array assignment with shape disagreement is prohibited, but the standard does not require the processor to detect this.

 When a whole-array assignment occurs to define a non-coarray allocatable array, the non-coarray allocatable array is resized, if needed, to the correct size.
 When a whole character assignment occurs to define a non-coarray allocatable character, the non-coarray allocatable character is resized, if needed.